armican/debearsivi.github.io/_posts/2018-07-20-20-Temmuz-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/JxGs8R_vhBP8Talugqqjeuaatm5wFfSiOi6bpsxl-F8.jpg?s=b3dd2488e1b1009fea17bc82dacd7774 frameborder=0>
 - entry_name: |
-    The best feeling when your phone is fully charged so you can unplug it and roll to the other side of your bed
-  entry_id: 904f1j
-  entry_content: |
-    null
-- entry_name: |
     John F. Kennedy Jr. Sitting in the pilot seat of the Marine One circa 1963
   entry_id: 900ff9
   entry_content: |